Esiwehl/pipex/README.md

 ## Because sometimes your data needs to be redirected.

 ### What is it actually about tho..?
 The concept of piping and redirecting basically covers how we connect streams to programs and files.
+This can ahppen because of processes, these are programs that are being executed.
+To me a program is a set of instructions under one name.

 We can redirect in various ways;
 > The output of a command to a file [`ls -l > some_file`]